jgschmitz/UnterPerformanceTest/README.md

 ## Executive Summary

-The assignment was to optimize MongoDB performance for a ride-sharing company, **Unter**, using a customer-service contact dataset.
+The shared lesson env blew up in the middle of the night so I re-directed everything to my local project The assignment was to optimize MongoDB performance for a ride-sharing company, **Unter**, using a customer-service contact dataset.

 | Benchmark Area | Assignment Goal |